The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Methods

 The smoothing length is determined by finding the maximum distance to the nearest 32 neighbors using {\sc scipy.spatial.KDTree} \citep{Scipy_2020}.
 It should be noted that the top-hat kernel estimates slightly higher densities (by $\sim5\%$) than other common kernel density functions (cubic spline or Gaussian) due to its shape~\citep[see, e.g.,][their Appendix~A]{Qi_2025}; however, this change does not systematically change any of the core results of this work.

-We sample radially in $300$ bins ranging from $2.8$ times the softening length~($\sim1.2$ kpc) to $600$ kpc.\ignorespaces \footnote{\ignorespaces For distances greater than $\sim2.8\times$ the softening length, gravity is fully Newtonian, whereas below this scale, the shape of the potential is impacted significantly by the choice of softening length \citep{Ludlow_2020}.
-We therefore omit any radial bins at $<1.2$~kpc from the center of the halo. } At each radius, we sample this reconstructed density field uniformly along a spherical shell with $10^3$ points.
+We sample radially in $300$ bins ranging from $2.8$ times the softening length~($\sim1.2$ kpc) to $600$ kpc.\ignorespaces \footnote{\ignorespaces For distances greater than $\sim2.8\times$ the softening length, gravity is fully Newtonian, whereas below this scale, the shape of the potential is impacted significantly by the choice of softening length.

+Although previous work \citep[e.g.,][]{Ludlow_2020} suggests that full numerical convergence of dark matter density profiles may require radii somewhat larger than $2.8\times$ the softening, our analysis does not rely on the detailed structure at the smallest resolved radii.
+In practice, many of the dominant differences between hydrodynamical and DMO runs extend to radii closer to $\sim0.02R_{\rm 200}$ ($\sim5$ kpc or $\sim12\times$ the softening length; see, e.g., Figures~\ref{fig:density_profiles},~\ref{fig:comp_to_DMO},~and~\ref{fig:adiabatic_contraction}) } At each radius, we sample this reconstructed density field uniformly along a spherical shell with $10^3$ points.
 We take the average density on this shell as the density at that particular radial location.
 We also calculate a standard deviation of densities at each radial bin as a measure of azimuthal variations of the density within the shell.
 The typical standard deviation of densities is $\lesssim0.1$ dex at all radii within $R_{200}$, suggesting that the halos are reasonably spherical---even while including the contribution from satellites.
-We leave a more careful examination of the three-dimensional shape of the dark matter halos for a future work.
+We leave a more careful examination of the three-dimensional shape of the dark matter halos for future work.